 Who Needs Malpractice Tail Coverage?

-Those who need tail coverage insurance work as general practitioners or surgeons in private practices.
+Individuals who work as general practitioners or surgeons in private practices need malpractice tail coverage.
 In other words, people in the medical field who are not working as employees of hospitals, medical clinics, or surgical centers.

 Certain healthcare professional liability insurance policies provide free tail coverage to retiring doctors who have met certain age requirements and have been customers for a predetermined period of time.